 The Arts Element is intended to "validate and increase the role of the arts as a major economic force in the region."
 The importance of the arts to the cultural identity and economic prosperity of San Francisco is underscored in a number of policies seeking to support local artists and artwork.
 Objective I-2 seeks to increase the contribution of the arts to the economy of San Francisco, including the continued support and increased promotion of arts and arts activities throughout the city for the benefit of visitors, tourists, and residents (policy I-2.2).
 Policy VI-1.9 supports the creation of opportunities for private developers to include arts spaces in private developments citywide.
 The proposed project would comply with the Arts Element by providing permanent arts and entertainment space at the proposed entertainment venue, which would host the 100-year-old spiegeltent.
 The proposed building would provide support space for performers and producers.
-The design of the proposed building would allow passersby along The Embarcadero to see "behind the scenes" during performances and public gatherings such as neighborhood exercise classes, a children's dance or singing performance, or lunchtime music or lecture session.
+The design of the proposed building would allow passersby along The Embarcadero to see "behind the scenes" during performances.
+The proposed project would also include a public park and outdoor stage that could potentially host community performances and public gatherings such as neighborhood exercise classes, a children's dance or singing performance, or lunchtime music or lecture session.